Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Oktober 2025 03.28.50 UTC
+- WIB: Selasa, 7 Oktober 2025 04.23.32 UTC
-- WITA: Selasa, 7 Oktober 2025 04.28.50 UTC
+- WITA: Selasa, 7 Oktober 2025 05.23.32 UTC
-- WIT: Selasa, 7 Oktober 2025 05.28.50 UTC
+- WIT: Selasa, 7 Oktober 2025 06.23.32 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: motivational
+Kategori: friendship